akhikhl/gretty/README.md

 ### :bell: Attention

-Since version 0.0.25 Gretty adopted new plugin identification scheme suggested at the portal [http://plugins.gradle.org](http://plugins.gradle.org).
+Since version 1.0.0 Gretty is represented as single gradle plugin.
 The right way to apply the plugin is `apply plugin: 'org.akhikhl.gretty'`.
+Buildscript instruction to include Gretty also has changed, see more information at [getting started](http://akhikhl.github.io/gretty-doc/Getting-started.html) page.

 #### :star: What's new